wMTiG/webmethods-cloud-adoption-framework/SaaSToOnPremiseIaaS/PatternDescription.md

 # Monitoring

-- End-to-end transaction monitoring using Software AG’s monitoring tools.
+- End-to-end transaction monitoring using wM i.o end to end monitoring and open telemetry API's.
 - Real-time alerts and logging for tracking transaction flow.

 # DevSecOps